-If you're creating your own soap recipes from scratch, and even if you're using a recipe from a book, a website, or one you've gotten from a friend, it's crucial to run your recipes through a lye calculator to make sure that your ratios of water, oils, and lye are correct.
-Doing so will help ensure that your batch of soap will come out just right.
+If you're creating your own soap recipes from scratch, and even if you're using a recipe from a book, a website, or one you've gotten from a friend, it's crucial to run your recipes through a lye calculator.
+Using a calculator will make sure that your ratios of water, oils, and lye are correct.
+Doing so will help ensure that your batch of soap will come out just right and produce the results you were expecting.

 01 of 06

 The folks at Soap Calc continue to improve and streamline their online lye calculator.
-It continues to be one of the best and most comprehensive online lye calculators, plus it offers helpful suggestions and hints whether you are new to soap-making or an experienced producer.
+It continues to be one of the best and most comprehensive online lye calculators, plus it offers helpful suggestions and hints.
+It's a great resource whether you are new to soap-making or an experienced producer.

 02 of 06

-If you're really serious about soap making and creating recipes, you'll want to invest (it's not that much) in SoapMaker Software.
-The "Lite" version provides everything the hobbyist needs, while the "Professional" version includes ways to track your inventory and supplies list; and a comparison of the costs of various recipes among other things anyone running a retail business might want.
+If you're really serious about soap making and creating your own recipes, you'll want to invest in SoapMaker Software.
+The "Lite" version provides everything the hobbyist needs, while the "Professional" version includes ways to track your inventory and supplies list.
+It also features a comparison of the costs of various recipes along with other retailer tools.
 The versions use the same lye calculator.
-If cost is an issue, start with the...
-Lite version; you can always upgrade.
+If cost is an issue, start with the Lite version; you can always... upgrade.

 03 of 06

-Bramble Berry's calculator is a great simple calculator—and has been revised to include liquid soap.
-You can only superfat up to 10 percent, but that's just fine.
-The Bellingham, Washington-based company has staff available to answer your questions, too.
-Of course, it's not averse to selling you a product, either.
+Bramble Berry's calculator is a great simple calculator and it has been revised to include liquid soap.
+With this tool, you can only superfat up to 10 percent.
+If you come across an issue, the Bellingham, Washington-based company has staff available to answer your questions.

 04 of 06